-Fascia is a dense sheet of irregular connective tissue that supports and surrounds all muscles and organs of the body.
-This means that everything is connected together.
-Fascia is made up of a polysaccharide complex called ground substance which is contained within a matrix of elastin and collagen fibres.
+Under our skin is a layer of irregular connective tissue that supports and surrounds all the muscles and organs of our body.
+It is known as Fascia and acts like an all over body stocking which connects everything together.
+Fascia is made up of a polysaccharide (Starch) complex called Ground Substance which is contained within a matrix of Elastin and Collagen (Protein) fibres.
 The proportion and distribution of these fibres varies dramatically in different areas of the body depending on local needs.
-The elastic fibres can stretch and the collagen has great tensile strength.
-Fascia carries nerves, blood and lymphatic vessels and fills spaces between muscles.
-It also holds muscles with similar function together.
+Our Fascia can be thick and dense to form Tendons and Ligaments or very fine to wrap around each muscle fibre.
+The Elastin fibres are stretchy and the Collagen has great tensile strength so the combined properties can vary enormously.
+Fascia also carries nerves, blood and lymphatic vessels and fills spaces between muscles.

 Epimysium – surrounds the whole muscle.
 This provides a lubricated surface so that the muscles can move smoothly against other bodily structures.